METRIX IAP

 Correct Role

-TOF/Culture → Retarget → APEX-C01-style Conversion.
+TOF/Culture → Retarget → DC02-style Conversion.

 Use OUT COLD as a brand attention driver in cold traffic.
 Do not measure it by standalone CPA.
-Its job: build familiarity and signal cultural identity → retarget that audience with APEX-C01 product-rooted conversion creative.
+Its job: build familiarity and signal cultural identity → retarget that audience with DC02 product-rooted conversion creative.

 Use OUT COLD as a brand attention driver in cold traffic.
 Do not measure it by standalone CPA.
-Its job: build familiarity and signal cultural identity → retarget that audience with APEX-C01 product-rooted conversion creative.
+Its job: build familiarity and signal cultural identity → retarget that audience with DC02 product-rooted conversion creative.

 Measurement